 Our congregation is self-governing.
 The overall management of congregational activities is supervised by an elected Board of Trustees acting in accordance with established bylaws.
 The Board delegates management of specific activities to lay leaders, committees or other groups.
 Ministers are chosen by the congregation.
 Ultimate authority resides in the members of the Congregation.

-Board meetings are held on the third Thursday of each month.
-They begin at 6:30 PM in the Board Room (and on Zoom until we are able to meet in person), and are open to all.
+Board meetings are held on the First Tuesday of each month.
+They begin at 6:30 PM in the Board Room (and on Zoom hybrid), and are open to all.

 Meet The Board:

 It was the late 1990s when I first walked through the doors of the UU Fellowship on Stony Point Road.
 I was looking for a community, and I had had fond memories of getting to know some UU members through my young adulthood as a member of the Berkeley Co-op, where many UUs were active.
 I found more than just community at the UU Fellowship.
 Raised by parents who eschewed religion of any sort, I did not find dogma.
 Instead, I found a people who individually had different ideas about the great unknown universe, about the concept of God, and about what this whole “life” thing – this existence we share with one another – is about.
 I found a people who shared laughter and meals and music together.